-When CDER automated a part of the drug application intake process, it was able to slash processing time for applications by 93 percent, eliminate 5,200 hours of manual labor, and save $500,000 annually, the report says.
+When CDER automated a part of the drug application intake process, it was able to slash processing time for applications by 93 percent, eliminate 5,200 hours of manual labour and save $500,000 annually, the report says.

 As for “big data,” Deloitte concluded that “most regulatory data collection today is being done with little or no standards.”

 “Regulators need to develop common standards to collect and store data to improve rulemaking and oversight,” the report says.
-Advanced text and data analytics can then “help regulatory agencies make sense out of massive amounts of data, predict trends, and identify potential risks in ways that were not previously practical through manual analysis.”
+Advanced text and data analytics can then “help regulatory agencies make sense out of massive amounts of data, predict trends and identify potential risks in ways that were not previously practical through manual analysis.”

-These new and emerging tools, the report adds, can also be particularly useful in helping regulatory agencies find redundant, outdated, and overlapping regulations.
+These new and emerging tools, the report adds, can also be particularly useful in helping regulatory agencies find redundant, outdated and overlapping regulations.

 Blockchain—the distributed, encrypted digital transaction ledger at the core of Bitcoin—could be useful for agencies dealing with high volumes of sensitive records.
 For example, a central bank could deploy it for interbank settlements or cross-border transactions.

-“In the new world, most data is outside the organization, rather than inside,” Turley says of data collection, offering an example of how strategies are evolving.
+“In the new world, most data is outside the organisation, rather than inside,” Turley says of data collection, offering an example of how strategies are evolving.
 “If you want to look at food hygiene regulation, the best information you can get might be off social media, including Facebook posts or Twitter tweets from people who’ve got food poisoning.
 You use that to supplement your internal processes … That’s part of how to use big data to do regulation better.”

 “Another piece is how you shift to self-regulation in some cases,” Turley added.
 “How do you use the algorithms that have been developed for many processes to give you a better risk-based approach to how you apply the regulation?
-How do you then develop your inspection regimes in a way that moves from what some organizations have called ‘officer intuition’ to intelligence-based inspections?”
+How do you then develop your inspection regimes in a way that moves from what some organisations have called ‘officer intuition’ to intelligence-based inspections?”

 All well and good, perhaps, but can you trust these alternative sources of data?